Senior Associate Tutor

-Dr Ronan Hatfull joined the department at Warwick in 2020.
+Dr Ronan Hatfull joined Theatre and Performance Studies in 2020.
 He is a scholar of Shakespeare, adaptation and performance.
 He received his doctorate in 2019 from Warwick, having completed the first investigation into the history and legacy of the Reduced Shakespeare Company.
 Ronan is also the SCAPVC Events Co-Ordinator and an Events and Festival Assistant for the department.

 Ronan also teaches as an Associate Tutor in English and Comparative Literary Studies at Warwick, teaching on Epic to Novel and European Theatre.
 He has published widely on Shakespeare’s legacy on page, stage and screen, including the Bridge Theatre production of A Midsummer Night’s Dream, the films All Is True and Bill, the Marvel Cinematic Universe, the television series Doctor Who, Game of Thrones and Upstart Crow, and the novelist Cormac McCarthy.

 Ronan is the Artistic Director of theatre company Partners Rapt, formed the lockdown performance collective Partners Rapt Read Plays, and has written for Shakespeare Bulletin, Reviewing Shakespeare and Action is eloquence: (Re)thinking Shakespeare.
 He is currently working on two monographs, one based on his doctoral thesis and the other in collaboration with pedagogic hip-hop artist The Sonnet Man: Shakespeare and Hip-Hop: Adaptation, Citation, Education.
 Ronan will be co-leading seminars and roundtables at three international conferences next year on biographical fiction, fracking Shakespeare and roughhouse Shakespeare.

 - Adaptation studies

 - Shakespeare and popular culture

 - British Theatre Since 1939 (also Module Convener) (2019-20)